In Him Ministries:

 The Noahide Laws (also called Noachian Laws or the Seven Laws of Noah), were a Jewish Talmudic designation for what they believed the seven biblical laws given to Adam and to Noah were before God made His covenant with Israel on Mount Sinai and were consequently, binding on all mankind.

-The prohibition from abstaining from meat sacrificed to idols was only seen as a temporary restriction.
-Paul went on to tell his churches that even that restriction has no spiritual significance for a mature believer (1 Corinthians 8).
+The prohibition from abstaining from meat sacrificed to idols was only a temporary restriction.
+Paul went on to tell his churches that even that restriction has no spiritual significance for a mature believer (1 Cor.
+8).

-The Old Covenant symbols were only shadows of what was to come and have served their purpose (Colossians 2:17; Hebrews 8:5; 10:1).
+The Old Covenant symbols were only shadows of what was to come and have served their purpose (Col. 2:17; Heb.
+8:5; 10:1).
 They looked forward to their completion when the Messiah would come and institute the New Covenant.
 Christ is the substance that fulfilled all the shadows.
 Now that Christ has come, no dietary restrictions were necessary for the New Covenant Church.

 The New Testament makes it clear that “the kingdom of God is not a matter of eating and drinking, but of righteousness, peace and joy in the Holy Spirit” (Romans 14:17).